davetron5000/faas-is-a-what-now/markdown/function.md

 applications, but where we  *only* had to write code specific to our problem domain, that would result in a lot less code with fewer tests.
 We'd be able to ship more quickly.

 *But*, this still just looks like a web framework.
-This doesn't seem that revolutionary, and I'd agree.
+For example, we could replace a lot of `js/server.js` by using [Express](https://expressjs.com).
+So far, we haven't seen anything revolutionary.
 Let's expand the scope of our application beyond serving web pages and see where that takes us.